Automation-Research-Team/aist_phoxi_camera/README.md

 $ roslaunch aist_phoxi_camera run.launch manager:=<manager_name> [external_manager:=[true|false]]
 ```
 where
-- **manager** (type: str) -- Node name of the nodelet manager
+- **manager** (type: str) -- Node name of the nodelet manager.
+If not specified, the driver is started as a separate node.
 - **external_manager** (type: bool) If true, the driver will be loaded into the existing nodelet manager with a name specified by `manager` which has been started in advance.
-If false, a manager with a name specified by `manager` will be newly created.
+If false, a manager with the name specified by `manager` will be newly created.

 Then zero-copy transfer will be realized if you load subscriber nodelets into the same manager.